 How to Care for Your Old European Cut

-Another element to keep in mind when purchasing an Old European-cut diamond is the grade of the girdle.
+Old European cuts can have a tendency to chip over time, depending on the grade of the girdle.
 “This is the edge of the diamond between the crown (top of the diamond) and the pavilion (bottom of the diamond),” Zhang says.
-“This is the area most likely to get chipped.
-If the grade is extremely thin there may be a chance you can easily chip the stone during wear.”
+“This is the area most likely to get chipped."
+The thinner the grade, the more likely the stone will chip.

 This traditional six-prong solitaire engagement ring is the perfect match for an old-meets-new aesthetic.

 This 1940s ring features an old European-cut stone accompanied by three smaller diamonds on each side for a sparkling effect.

 For the bride looking for an art deco engagement ring with plenty of brilliance, this beauty does not disappoint.